Best Finance Podcasts for Professionals

 Tags: Business, Strategy, Finance

-Bloomberg has a daily podcast (“Bloomberg Surveillance”), but this weekly edition tends to feature higher profile guests and less of the daily swings in market sentiment that sometimes give volatility to the quality of daily financial news podcasts.
+While Bloomberg has a daily podcast (“Bloomberg Surveillance”), this weekly podcast seems to feature higher-profile guests and is less likely to be influenced by the day-to-day ebbs and flows in market sentiment that can impact the quality of a daily financial news podcast.

-Each week, the podcast chooses new economics, business or finance-related topics and delves into it in some detail by interviewing an expert on the topic.
-Few news organizations can pull in the big names like Bloomberg, and that’s reflected in the quality of the industry experts they interview each week.
+Every week, they pick new economics, business, or finance-related topics and go into it somewhat in depth by interviewing an expert on the topic.
+Not many news organizations can get the big guns like Bloomberg, and that’s evident by the quality of industry experts they get each week.

 3. Exchanges at Goldman Sachs